Diego22rct/Diego22rct/README.md

 - 👋 Hi, I’m @Diego22rct
-- 😁 I'm studying software engineering.
+- 😁 I'm studying software engineering @UPC
 - 👀 I'm interested in Cyber Security and Programing.
+- 💤 I used to like sleeping.
 - 🌱 I'm currently learning how to live IRL.

 ## Contribution on GitHub